Table of contents

 There are several ways to automate customer service but all of them have the same premise: to make it easier for clients to communicate with the business.

 - Helpline Automation

 Nothing can be more frustrating for a customer than not getting the help that they were looking for.
-This could either mean that they could not get in contact with the company’s hotline or that whoever was assigned at the other end of the line is quite slow in responding to complaints.
+This could either mean that they could not get in contact with the company’s hotline or that whoever was assigned at the other end of the line was quite slow in responding to complaints.

 Most website builders today have incorporated an automation system for the “Contact Us” page or a similar sub-page.
 Whenever a client makes an entry here, the system will notify the staff of such.
 At the same time, the client will get a notification telling them that their inquiries have reached the company.